SichangHe/CS304_group_project/project6_report.md

 process divides the continuous speech feature vectors into separate parts, each corresponding to a specific digit.

-3. Use the separated digit feature vectors, along with the original isolated word features used in step 1, to train a new isolated word HMMs.
+3. Use the separated digit feature vectors, along with the original isolated word features used in step 1, to train new isolated word HMMs.

 4. If convergence is not achieved (i.e., the alignment of continuous speech feature vectors for each digit does not remain unchanged), return to step 2.